 Rules on Legal Advice & Legal Counsel

-During your first mediation session the mediator will lay out the rules and explain they are not acting as an attorney.
-They will not give legal advice to either party.
-The mediator will advise both parties to seek legal counsel any time they have specific questions about their rights.
+During your first mediation session, the mediator will lay out the rules and explain they are not acting as an attorney.
+They will not give legal advice in order to aid either party.
+The couple will be advised that they should seek legal counsel any time they have specific questions about their rights.
 The mediator will aid in explaining the laws so the parties can make informed legal decisions.
 The mediator will also draft legal documents for the parties to file with the court.

 1.1 The Mediator is not acting as an attorney and will not, under any circumstances, give legal advice to either party.
 Both parties are advised to seek their own legal counsel at any time during the mediation proceedings.

 1.2 The mediator may give legal information to both parties as may be necessary for the parties to make informed decisions, but will not advocate on either party’s behalf.